 Bodyguards have a unique perspective on security and on their charges.
 And they certainly have challenging, sometimes dangerous, jobs.
 That can make for an interesting layer of suspense and character development in a crime novel.
 Which ones have stayed with you?

-*NOTE: The title of this post is a line from Graham Parker’s Everything Goes.
+*NOTE: The title of this post is the title of a song by Robyn Hitchcock.